 5. Boost Your Smoothies

-– Or if you go to the gym, your protein shakes – by simply adding psyllium seed husks and flax seeds to them.
+Or if you go to the gym, your protein shakes by simply adding psyllium seed husks and flax seeds to them.
 Purchase the two items at your local health food store and mix them up in a Ziploc bag.
-Add a tablespoon to each shake you drink throughout the day to get some extra essential nutrients, stay regular, and maintain a healthy weight.
+Add a tablespoon to each shake you drink daily to get some extra essential nutrients, stay regular, and maintain a healthy weight.

 This amazing little concoction works because psyllium seed husks are full of fiber, which helps you feel full longer, and flaxseeds are rich in omega-3s and antioxidants, which will help you look younger from the inside out.

 4. Eat Those Proteins